What is Copyright?

 What is fair use?

-- the purpose and character of the use
+- Purpose and character of the use

-- the nature of the work
+- Nature of the original work

-- Fair Use Checklist (Columbia University)
+- Fair Use Checklist (Columbia University Libraries)

 Questions?
 Ask us!

 - Molly Keener, Director of Digital Initiatives & Scholarly Communication, 336-758-5829

 See also: Copyright Policy of Wake Forest University.